-Itinerary – 2020 dates departing July the 6th.
+Itinerary – 2021 dates departing August 21st.
 Five days and four nights Scottish Sea Kayaking Expedition on the Isle of Skye, Applecross and Torridon.
 A moderately challenging expedition suitable for those with some prior paddling experience or those confident in the water.

 Skye Applecross & Torridon Sea Kayaking Expedition